aisingapore/ai-practitioner-handbook/book/markdown-template.md

 Contractions should be avoided (e.g., "let us" instead of "let's").

+Avoid AISG-specific terminology, e.g., "100E", "AI Apprentices".
+Use neutral alternatives such as "AI/ML project" and "junior developers", respectively, that a general, external audience can better understand.

 Contributions shall be written in Singaporean Standard English, which uses British spelling.

 ## Code blocks, figures and tables